Czanciszek/BlueMedia-Recruitment-Task-iOS/Readme.md

 In the middle of doing this task I've got afraid that I'm doing some overkill here as it went over 4 hours trying to make it that way.
 But because I was already in the middle, I decided to finish it that way.

+I'm not also totally happy with UX that I've created.
+I have usually some ideas but more related having some example.
+I tried at least to use hex colors that I've spotted on linked website.
+To be honest, that's always been my downside to think about any UI design only from my head. :)

 ## Libraries

 From additional frameworks I've decided first to use RxSwift as I feel more strong with that library, however I read that you're trying to use Combine with SwiftUI so I've decided to migrate it at least to a Combine side.